You like to test outbound mail flow in Exchange Server 2016 after installing and configuring…

 - Find Exchange version with PowerShell

 In this article, you learned how to use the Exchange 2013 .NET Framework compatibility flowchart.
 Are you going to update .NET Framework in Exchange Server 2013?
 I recommend using the Exchange 2013 .NET Framework compatibility flowchart.
-Save the Cumulative Updates when they are available for download as Microsoft will delete them after a newer version comes out.
+Save the Cumulative Updates when the Exchange CU ISO’s are available for download, as Microsoft will delete them after a newer version comes out.
 You might need it when carrying out the update path.

 Did you enjoy this article?
 If so, you may like the article How to remove Exchange from Active Directory.
 Don’t forget to follow us and share this article.